crate/devrel-shipping-forecast-geo-demo/README.md

 # CrateDB / Express Spatial Data Demo

-If you just want to try this in the cloud without installing it locally, [click here](https://crate-db-demo-rvrdm4exfq-ew.a.run.app/).
+If you just want to try this in the cloud without installing it locally, head over to [shippingforecast.simonprickett.dev](https://shippingforecast.simonprickett.dev/).

 ## Getting Started